Icehawk78/Kardashev/Rules_pictures.md

 #### *Technologies*

-Technologies represent advancements available to you.
-Higher level technologies typically have prerequisites of the lower level technologies, as indicated by the arrows on your role card.
-Some technologies are exclusive- meaning you cannot concurrently use both.
+Technologies represent advancements available to you, some of which are exclusive to you.
+Higher level technologies typically have prerequisites of the lower level technologies.
+Some technologies are mutually exclusive- meaning you cannot concurrently use both.

 ## Setup
 Each player chooses a role (see [Roles](#roles)) and gets the associated starting tiles.
 Each role starts with a different number of colonies, fleets, resources, or technologies, as indicated on the role card.